Wang Tiwu

 Wang Tiwu (王惕吾, 29 August 1913 - 11 March 1996, born in Dongyang, Zhejiang, China) is the founder of the United Daily News and was a member of the Kuomintang Central Standing Committee.

 Wang's family was from Zhejiang.
-In 1947, Wang was a colonel in the army of Chiang Kai-shek, traveled to Taiwan, and founded the newspaper United Daily News.
+In 1947, Wang was a colonel in the army of Chiang Kai-shek, moved to Taiwan, and founded the newspaper United Daily News in 1951.
 His daughter, Wang Shaw-lan, owns the newspaper.

 Estates

 Wang's residence at Daan District, Taipei.

 Hsinchu South Garden, Wang's country house at Xinpu, Hsinchu.